Iconoclast (Part 1: The Final Resistance)

-Iconoclast (Part 1: The Final Resistance) is the fifth studio album by the German extreme metal band Heaven Shall Burn.
+Iconoclast (Part 1: The Final Resistance) is the fifth studio album by German melodic death metal band Heaven Shall Burn.
 The album was released in Europe on 28 January 2008, followed by an American release on 5 February 2008; both dates through Century Media Records.

 The album entered the German Media Control chart at No. 21.
+The 2nd track, "Endzeit" means "final days" or "end time" in German.

 Track listing

 Personnel

 Production and performance credits are adapted from the album liner notes.